 The meek will not inherit the earth in Oakland’s system of public school choice.
 Given the likelihood of school closings, they may inherit the dirt of a shuttered school, and the scraps of opportunities left after others have chosen.

 Many families don’t know it, but now is the time to apply to all Oakland public schools.
 Open enrollment is taking place as we speak.
+And there is an enrollment fair on 1/20 for elementary schools.
 The window of opportunity to apply is open now, and when it closes, most of the highest quality schools will be full.
 Families on the sidelines will be on the outside looking in, and if you miss the deadlines, you may miss your chance for a better school.

 Oakland is a choice district, both with charters and traditional schools, basically anyone can apply to any public school.
 There are some sibling and neighborhood preferences, but short of that, if there is space at a school, and you can get there, you can go to basically any school you like.
 For those who don’t have great neighborhood schools, or great fits for their children, the time to apply is now.
 And if you don’t choose you will lose.